Use your MacBook Pro with iCloud and Continuity

 Access your content across devices.
 With iCloud, you can securely store, edit, and share your documents, photos, and videos across devices to make sure you’re always up to date.
 To get started, see Access your iCloud content on your Mac.

 Use your MacBook Pro with other devices.
 You can seamlessly move between your MacBook Pro and other devices using Continuity.
-Just sign in to each device with your Apple ID, and whenever your MacBook Pro and devices are near each other, they work together in convenient ways.
+Just sign in to iCloud with your Apple ID, and whenever your MacBook Pro and devices are near each other, they work together in great ways.
 With Continuity features, you can do things like start a task on one device and finish it on another (see Use Handoff on your Mac), copy and paste between devices (see Use Universal Clipboard on your Mac), answer calls or send texts from your MacBook Pro (see Phone calls and text messages on your Mac), transfer files with AirDrop (see AirDrop on your Mac), and more.

 For a list of system requirements for devices that support Continuity, see the Apple Support article System requirements for Continuity on Mac, iPhone, iPad, iPod touch, and Apple Watch.
 To learn more about using Continuity with your MacBook Pro, see the Apple Support article Use Continuity to connect your Mac, iPhone, iPad, iPod touch, and Apple Watch or go to All your devices.